cscw2015/maverick/Interim/Interim.md

 ####Open Source

-Open source software began to play a prominent role in government in 2001.
+Open source software began to play a prominent role in government in 2001, when municipalities in Germany began to migrate their users to open source software.
+We took a particular look at the case study in Munich, as a lot of data and news articles exist to support the reasoning behind their move to open source software.

-In this section, when we refer to open source software, we are specifically referring to software under the *FOSS* category ("Free open-source software").
+In this section, when we refer to open source software, we are specifically referring to software under the **free open-source software (FOSS)**  category.
 This term is “a generic term for non-proprietary software that is generally free, can be reviewed by large numbers of users, and can be revised and shared free of charge” [12], and serves as a contrast to the proprietary (privately owned) software seen throughout the corporate world.
-Adopting this type of software can save significant amounts of money (as seen with our example of Munich) but the cost of migration, including training of employees, must be taken into account.
+Adopting this type of software can save significant amounts of money (as will be seen with our example of Munich) but the cost of migration, including training of employees, must be taken into account.

 #####Reasons Behind Innovating with Open Source

 Whenever a group migrates to a new system, there are risks involved.
 A top-down approach is usually taken by politicians in order to mitigate these risks [12].
 However, migration of systems is sometimes necessary to motivate innovation.
 Some of the factors that influence this innovation include:

-1. pressure from legislators or politicians;
+1. Pressure from legislators or politicians.
-2. change in leadership from within or outside an organization;
+2. Change in leadership from within or outside an organization.
-3. crises or visible public failures;
+3. Crises or visible public failures.
-4. internal failings such as an inability to coordinate across departments or meet the demands of a program;
+4. Internal failings such as an inability to coordinate across departments or meet the demands of a program.
-5. new opportunities that occur through development of new technologies or other factors.
+5. New opportunities that occur through development of new technologies or other factors.
 [12]

 However, that is not to say that this type of change is always caused by a negative event.
 Many times, groups that make this sort of migration to open source software are looking for independence from propriety software.
 The effectiveness of the software can also play a factor, as many times there is an open source alternative to proprietary software that has equal or greater functional capability than its proprietary counterpart(s).
 Cost can also play a factor, as previously companies would have to pay for licenses to use proprietary products.
 Today there also exist subscription models for these proprietary solutions, so a group (public or private) may look to open source alternatives to save on cost.